Woman taking an online alcohol assessment using her laptop computer and headphones.

 • Conduct a phone or video conference interview with a professional evaluator: 40–50 minutes.

-Possible Treatment Outcomes from an Alcohol Assessment
+Possible Treatment Outcomes from an Online Alcohol Assessment

-1. The individual does not have a problem with alcohol use.
+The individual does not have a problem with alcohol use.
 This may mean there are no formal recommendations, or there could be a suggestion or two to help minimize any risks going forward, such as attending a Victim Impact Panel or an online education class.

-1. The individual misuses alcohol and needs to change to better understand their stressors, habits, friendships, and intimate relationships, or lack thereof.
+The individual misuses alcohol and needs to change to better understand their stressors, habits, friendships, and intimate relationships, or lack thereof.
 In this case, a good evaluator may suggest the individual experiment with cutting back or stopping drinking for a predetermined period to encourage greater insight and self-awareness.
 In many cases, this is all that is needed to begin a positive cycle of change that includes returning to using alcohol in a moderate and non-abusive manner.
 If something more harmful is discovered, the evaluator can help the individual find additional support.

 Knowledgeable substance abuse evaluators may also help a person find good quality support meetings, education, blogs, or therapists to help them deal with any underlying issues that may contribute to their misuse of alcohol or other substances.

-1. The individual has an established pattern of problem drinking that is diagnosable.
+The individual has an established pattern of problem drinking that is diagnosable.
 Someone with a diagnosable drinking problem is putting their future physical, mental, and relational health in jeopardy and could benefit from professional treatment that fits their needs.
 They will most likely be diagnosed with an alcohol use disorder.
 This medical condition has specific symptoms and needs customized treatment.

 A drinking problem can also mean a person’s alcohol use is causing harm to them or those around them.
 If this is the case, a professional can assess how the client can better control alcohol use or consider discontinuing use for an extended period of time or even permanently.
 This is often accomplished through a combination of education, counseling, and formal group or intensive treatment program participation.